SamihAmer/Senior-Design-Project/README.md

 # Senior Design NEquest Virtual Neurological Assistant
 - This is the github repository for the code of team CSANS for our senior design project.
 - Tweaks were made to the confidence value increased from 0.8 to 0.9, this may result in the need for ideal conditions to measure data.
 This can be reversed.
-- make sure that miniconda3 is installed to your home directory, anaconda3 will require different implementation
+- PLEASE ENSURE that miniconda3 is installed to your HOME directory.
+If anaconda3 is desired, it will require different implementation
 - cd /Users/PUT_USERNAME_HERE/miniconda3/lib/python3.9/site-packages/mediapipe/python/solutions
 # Data Collection Protocol
 1) First, download the most recent code repository from github.
 This can be done either via "git clone https://github.com/SamihAmer/project" or downloading it as a zip file.
 You should now have a folder either named "project"  or "project-main" which houses our most recent code.